RWTH-HPC/sx-aurora-offloading/docs/index.md

 compiler, this project provides the following components:

-- A version of LLVM, modified so that Clang can recognize a new target triple for the VE architecture (Whether or not Clang/LLVM is actually used as target compiler).
+- A version of LLVM, modified so that Clang can recognize a new target triple for the VE architecture (Regardless of whether Clang/LLVM is actually used as target compiler).
 - A modified version of Clang that can invoke the projects source transformation tool and a target compiler for offloading.
 As part of